PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 simply be changed -- and so an additional mode was added to avoid such behavior.

-All choices are now provided through a single "linear interpolation" enum, desribed and illustrated in more detail in the overview of `Face-Varying Interpolation <subdivision_surfaces.html#face-varying-interpolation-rules>`__.
+All choices are now provided through a single "linear interpolation" enum, described and illustrated in more detail in the overview of `Face-Varying Interpolation <subdivision_surfaces.html#face-varying-interpolation-rules>`__.
 The use of "boundary" in the name of the enum was intentionally removed as the choice also affects interior interpolation.
 The new use of "linear"